niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Mounting the controller stand

 1. Mount the tie bracket to the tie
+2. Clear area for controller stand
-2. Bolt the controller stand to the tie bracket
+3. Bolt the controller stand to the tie bracket
-3. Ensure bolts are tightened and assembly is secure
+4. Ensure bolts are tightened and assembly is secure

 ### Connecting the sensor

 ![Derail Solar Panel](assets/derail_board.jpg){: style="height:350px;width:350px"}

-1. Connect the sensor wires to the screw terminals located on the board as shown
+1. Connect the sensor wires to terminals on the board as shown
 2. Use a `multimeter` to test the connections

 ### Connecting the solar panel